 You can also reduce your risk of developing kidney stones while taking smoothies by increasing your calcium intake.
 Including sufficient calcium in your daily diet helps eliminate most of the phosphate and oxalate in your intestines.
 As a result, only a small amount of these minerals will reach the kidneys for eventual removal.

 You should take calcium-rich foods or a calcium citrate supplement with high oxalate smoothies to reduce your susceptibility to kidney stones.
 The former is obviously better.
 However, if you choose to take calcium citrate supplements, you should avoid those containing vitamin D because vitamin D may encourage the formation of calcium oxalate stones.
-Most calcium citrate supplements have vitamin D except for a few, such as BulkSupplements calcium citrate.
+Most calcium citrate supplements have vitamin D except for a few.

 3. Reduce salt intake